-Please note that Robin Ward have strict guidelines on visitors so please speak to the nurse in charge.
+Please note that Robin Ward has strict guidelines on visitors, please speak to the nurse in charge.

 Ward information - what can I bring

-- Latex (stretchy rubber) balloons are not allowed, as some of our patients have life threatening latex allergy.
+Latex - Latex (stretchy rubber) balloons are not allowed, as some of our patients have a life-threatening latex allergy.
 Foil balloons do not cause these problems so you are welcome to bring these.

-- Flowers - water in the vase can develop a bacterium that can cause infection in children therefore are not allowed on the ward
+Flowers – water in the vase can develop a bacterium that can cause infection in children, therefore flowers are not allowed on the ward.

-- Please check with the nurse before you bring in food, such as chocolates and sweets, as some of our patients are on restricted diets.
+Please check with the nurse before you bring in food, such as chocolates and sweets, as patients may be on strict diets.

 Please note that the hospital cannot accept responsibility for any loss of or damage to personal property.

 Please ask the child’s parents for the name of the ward.
 Our reception staff can tell you where the child is staying but will ask you for proof of identity.
 Volunteers near the main reception desk can escort you to the ward or give you directions.

 Occasionally, we have to move children from one ward to another.
 This can be due to change in condition, or clinical team taking care of the patient.

 Please do not visit if you have a cold, cough or an upset stomach, or think you have recently been in contact with someone who has.
 You should wait until you have not had any symptoms for 48 hours before you visit.
 Other infectious diseases including chicken pox and measles could be particularly dangerous for some of our patients so please do not visit if you have been in contact with them recently.